nqnm/Colorful/.github/README.md

 A truly colorful linux configuration.

-This is my personal collection of configuration files, feel free to use it.
+This is my personal collection of configuration files, feel free to use it but don't forget to give me **credits** :).

-Automated installation scripts are also provided for multiple Linux distributions.
+> Note: This configuration was made for pen-testing/hacking purposes at first.

+The [installation section](#installation) will guide you through a step by step installation process.

 **Don't forget to give me a ⭐ to motivate me to continue adding cool features to this configuration**.